Declaration of Reservation of Blocks

 The reservation of those blocks is to remain in effect until 19 October 2023, unless otherwise varied or revoked.

 On 18 January 2022, via Government Gazette, the Department, pursuant to section 5(8) of the Petroleum and Geothermal Energy Resources Act 1967 varied the reservation of blocks.

 On 15 March 2022, via Government Gazette, the Department, pursuant to section 5(8) of the Petroleum and Geothermal Energy Resources Act 1967 varied the reservation of blocks to accommodate the Petroleum Acreage Release 2 of 2022.

 Release of Acreage for exploration

-For State areas, under the Petroleum and Geothermal Energy Resources Act 1967 or Petroleum (Submerged Lands) Act 1982, the Department of Mines and Petroleum identifies precise petroleum exploration acreage permit configurations and releases them for competitive bids, inviting applications.
+For State areas, under the Petroleum and Geothermal Energy Resources Act 1967 or Petroleum (Submerged Lands) Act 1982, the Department of Mines, Industry Regulation and Safety (DMIRS) identifies precise petroleum exploration acreage permit configurations and releases them for competitive bids, inviting applications.
 These are known as ‘acreage releases’ and are generally made twice a year for the areas within Western Australia’s jurisdiction.